corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 The database can either be setup prior to running the Identity Manager service or, alternatively, it can be automatically prepared on startup via the built-in migrations.
 To enable the running of database migrations on startup the optional `runMigration` parameter within the `database` configuration should be set to true.
-Additionally, if the Identity Manager service is being run using the same DB instance as an accompanying Network Map service then the Identity Manager schema name must be specified via the `schema` parameter within the `database` configuration block:
+Additionally, if the Identity Manager service is being run using the same DB instance as an accompanying Network Map Service then the Identity Manager schema name must be specified via the `schema` parameter within the `database` configuration block:

 ```guess